Share

 “In order for us to have what we deserve to have here, it’s got to make sense.
 It’s got to pencil out.
 The reason companies have left isn’t that they don’t want to make money — it’s that they don’t think they can survive.”

 That distinction — between unwillingness and inability — matters.
-Insurers aren’t leaving California out of spite; they’re doing it because, under current regulations, many simply can’t make the numbers work.
+Insurers aren’t leaving California out of spite; they’re leaving because, under current regulations and risks, many simply can’t make the numbers work.

 “You can’t really blame someone for leaving when they feel like they can’t be successful,” Lackey said.
 “We’re dealing with realistic circumstances.”

 When companies exit the market, competition decreases — and prices rise.
-It’s basic economics, yet the politics surrounding “fairness” often obscure that truth.
+It’s basic economics, even if the politics of “fairness” often obscure that truth.

 Mischaracterizing the Problem